 It’s been said over the decades that credit unions (CUs), like many people, tend to operate more conservatively by nature; their tendency to focus on the losses that could occur rather than the opportunities that may bring about further financial successes for their organization.

-With 78 percent of Americans living paycheck-to-paycheck (Forbes) and 12 million utilizing payday loans annually (Pew Research), short term SDLs serve a fundamental need for America’s most financially vulnerable.
+With 78 percent of Americans living paycheck-to-paycheck (Forbes) and 12 million utilizing payday loans annually (Pew Research), short-term small dollar loans serve a fundamental need for America’s most financially vulnerable.
 Average borrowers earn about $30,000 a year (Pew Trusts), and unfortunately most consumers utilize those costly triple-digit payday lending stores to cover ordinary living expenses and unexpected emergencies.
 They do business with such stores because they’re unaware of the same services available at CUs, intimidated by the prospects of being involved with a financial institution, or they simply don’t know any better – first seen, first frequented.

-So what’s holding so many CUs back from promoting SDL programs and taking advantage of the wide open opportunity to benefit their bottom line (revenue generation) and live up to the cooperative mission of “people helping people”?
+So what’s holding so many CUs back from promoting small dollar loan programs and taking advantage of the wide open opportunity to benefit their bottom line (revenue generation) and live up to the cooperative mission of “people helping people”?

 Let’s turn that mindset of loss aversion around.
 For those 12 million at-risk consumers paying triple-digit APRs at payday loan outlets, imagine if they could log into their CU’s mobile app, apply for an affordable small dollar loan at their fingertips, and have the cash they need in their CU savings or credit account within a few minutes?
 That service provides several benefits: it offers a necessary and in-demand service, member retention and loyalty, good word-of-mouth publicity for the CU, and positive revenue generation — all while personally guiding the member back on the path to financial stability and overall financial health.